 Step 5: move help desk files from scanning server to central share

 Browse to the scanning server you are using as your help desk mail server.
 If there are files in the

-Program Files (x86)\Lansweeper\Website\Helpdesk\files folder of this scanning server, move them to the shared folder you created on your web console server.
-If you have multiple scanning servers, you can verify which one is configured as your help desk mail server by going to
+Program Files (x86)\Lansweeper\Website\helpdesk\files folder of this scanning server, move them to the same folder on your web console server.
+If you have multiple scanning servers, you can verify which one is configured as your help desk mail server by browsing to